-The recommended amount of sleep per day for teens is nine or more hours, but a 2006 poll found high school seniors averaging barely seven.
-School-age kids not yet in high school need 10 to 11 hours of slumber – but typically clock-in at 9 1/2.
+The recommended amount of sleep per day for teens is eight to ten hours, but the NSF’s 2014 Sleep in America Poll, its most recent to focus on “Sleep in the Modern Family,” found high school seniors averaging barely seven.
+School-age kids not yet in high school need nine to 12 hours of slumber — but more than half are getting less than eight.

-The trends are similar for younger kids, according to a 2004 poll.
-Infants under 1 year require 14 to 15 hours of sleep but average less than 13.
-Toddlers need 12 to 14 hours and, on average, don’t quite make minimum.
-And preschoolers demand 11 to 13 hours of shut-eye, but fall just shy with 10 1/2 average hours of sleep.
+While this poll didn’t touch on kids younger than 6, NSF’s previous study found similar trends afoot.
+Infants under 1 year require 14 to 15 hours of sleep but were averaging less than 13.
+Toddlers need 12 to 14 hours and, on average, didn’t quite make minimum.
+And preschoolers demand 11 to 13 hours of shut-eye, but were falling just shy with 10 1/2 average hours of sleep.

 “I think kids have too many activities,” says James Murphy, formerly an English teacher in Huron Township.
 “Parents want their kids to play an instrument, take dance classes and play sports.
 Then they get home and have a box of video games to play.
 Then there’s also homework.”